paritytech/polkadot/roadmap/implementors-guide/guide.md

 * Allow inclusion of _old_ parachain candidates validated by _current_ validators.
 * Allow inclusion of _old_ parachain candidates validated by _old_ validators.

-This will probably blur the lines between jobs, will probably require inter-job communication and a short-term memory of recently backed, but not included candidates.
+This will probably blur the lines between jobs, will probably require inter-job communication and a short-term memory of recently backable, but not backed candidates.
 )

 #### Candidate Backing Job

 The Candidate Backing Job represents the work a node does for backing candidates with respect to a particular relay-parent.

-The goal of a Candidate Backing Job is to produce as many backed candidates as possible.
+The goal of a Candidate Backing Job is to produce as many backable candidates as possible.
 This is done via signed [Statements](#Statement-type) by validators.
-If a candidate receives a majority of supporting Statements from the Parachain Validators currently assigned, then that candidate is considered backed.
+If a candidate receives a majority of supporting Statements from the Parachain Validators currently assigned, then that candidate is considered backable.

 *on startup*
 * Fetch current validator set, validator -> parachain assignments from runtime API.